-Healthy Chocolate Walnut Truffles: these four ingredient, heart healthy, truffles are filled with walnuts, protein powder and dates to keep you full longer!
+Healthy Chocolate Walnut Truffles are made using just four good for you ingredients!
+These heart healthy, truffles are filled with walnuts, protein powder and dates to keep you full longer!

 January seemed to drag on, I swear those 31 days felt like 31 months, but February has truly flown by.
 However, I am happy to say we are still holding true to our healthier lifestyle!

 February is the American Heart Month and we have continued to focus on being heart healthy.
 The key to our success has been planning ahead and keeping a fully stocked kitchen.

 It’s way too easy to make a bad food choice when in a time crunch, but always having healthy snacks and easy meals around helps keep us on track.

 One item we always have on hand — Fisher Nuts.
 Fisher has nine varieties that are verified as heart healthy by the American Heart Association.
 We use them all the time in salads, energy balls, grain free trail mix and salad dressings.

 They are also wonderful crushed up and breaded on chicken, fish or pork for a healthy and filling dinner.
 And best yet, I love them plain out of the bag for a snack.

 The one of a kind stand-up bag keeps the nuts fresh — perfect for grabbing a handful whenever you’re hungry!